 Advantages of Using Pultruded ABCs

-• Dimensional stability ─ even when they are in humid or in high-heat conditions, pultruded fiberglass profiles maintain their structural integrity.
+- Dimensional stability ─ even in humid or high-heat conditions, pultruded fiberglass profiles maintain their structural integrity.

-• Long life span ─ FRP can have a lifecycle of 75-150 years with minimal maintenance requirements.
+- Long lifespan ─ FRP can have a lifespan of 75-150 years with minimal maintenance requirements.

-• Environment-friendly manufacturing ─ the production and installation of pultruded products are energy-efficient, require less heat, produce less wastage, and cause less pollution.
-They can also be recycled or remade into other plastic-based products for a green manufacturing process.
+- Environment-friendly manufacturing ─ the production and installation of pultruded products are energy-efficient, require less heat, produce less wastage, and cause less pollution.
+They can also be recycled or remade into other plastic products, supporting a green manufacturing process.

 Applications